What Can Office Property Owners Expect in 2021?

-New research released by BOMA International, Yardi and Brightline Strategies provides some insight into the latest in tenant sentiment relating to impacts of COVID-19 on their businesses.
+New research released by BOMA International, Yardi, and Brightline Strategies provides some insight into the latest in tenant sentiment relating to the impacts of COVID-19 on their businesses.
 They also explore attitudes towards the physical work environment and office space decisions going forward.
 Overall, the study found that, despite the disruptive force of the pandemic, the perceived value of office environments as a key ingredient for business success remains strong.
-Two-thirds of the 3,010 decisions-makers and influencers surveyed said they continue to see significant value in on-site business operations, particularly as they relate to the three Cs: collaboration, coaching and culture.
+Two-thirds of the 3,010 decision-makers and influencers surveyed said they continue to see significant value in on-site business operations, particularly as they relate to the three Cs: collaboration, coaching, and culture.

 Key findings from the study include:

 - The economic headwinds on office tenants are far-reaching.
 One-third of respondents said they have experienced at least a 25% revenue decline since the onset of the pandemic and an additional 27% said they could experience a similar or greater decline in the future.